xiazhi1/xiazhi1/readme.md

 😄 I'm an undergraduate student at Huazhong University of Science and Technology ([HUST](https://www.hust.edu.cn/))

-🔭 I'm working on computer vision and deep learning.
+🔭 I'm working on deep learning.

+🌱 My current research interest lies in LLM and Diffusion.

 <h3> 🤝🏻 &nbsp;Connect with Me </h3>